Hasan & Ibrahim: After Eurovision

+Krisia, Hassan, and Ibrahim were defined by BNT as "Event of 2014.", and in the first days of the New Year 2015, they understand that they have brought "Junior Eurovision" 2015 to Bulgaria after Italy's refusal.

-They won first place and "Grand Prix" for piano duo at the Heirs of Orpheus International Music Competition.
-They also received two first prizes as solo artists and a second prize for piano duo from the American Protégé Music Contest among 640 participants internationally.
-Later the twins participated in the opening ceremony of Dobri Voynikov Youth Choral Festival.
-They won first prize at the VIVAPIANO International Piano Competition in 2015.
-They received the award for "Dignified Bulgarian" from 24 Chasa and an Honorary Diploma for Talented Creative Development from the Ministry of Culture on 24 May, the Day of Bulgarian Education and Culture and Slavonic Literature.
-In the U.S.A., Hassan and Ibrahim performed in Bulgarian schools in New York and the Consulate General of Bulgaria in New York At a ceremony in the Golden Sands resort they received honorary diploma of NASO (National Alliance for Social Responsibility) for outstanding achievements in the arts and culture and contribution to social and European development of Bulgaria.
+They won first place and "Grand Prix" for piano duo at the "Heirs of Orpheus International Music Competition".
+They also received two first prizes as solo artists and a second prize for piano duo from the "American Protégé Music Contest" among 640 participants internationally.
+Later the twins participated in the opening ceremony of "Dobri Voynikov Youth Choral Festival".
+They won first prize at the "VIVAPIANO International Piano Competition" in 2015.
+They received the award for "Worthy Bulgarian" from 24 Chasa and an Honorary Diploma for Talented Creative Development from the Ministry of Culture on 24 May, the Day of Bulgarian Education and Culture and Slavonic Literature.
+In the USA, Hassan and Ibrahim performed in Bulgarian schools in New York and the Consulate General of Bulgaria in New York At a ceremony in the Golden Sands resort they received honorary diploma of NASO (National Alliance for Social Responsibility) for outstanding achievements in the arts and culture and contribution to social and European development of Bulgaria.

-On 25 September 2015 Hassan and Ibrahim participated with Slavi Trifonov and the Ku-Ku Band in Vasil Levski in Sofia, along with Todorova.
-In JESC 2015 Hassan and Ibrahim alongside Krisia participated in the opening ceremony as the runner ups of the last edition of the contest, and on the final night they performed a new version of "Planet of the Children."
+On 25 September 2015 Hassan and Ibrahim, together with Krisiya participated at the mega-concert of Slavi Trifonov and the Ku-Ku Band, which held in the National Stadium Vasil Levski in Sofia in front of 70 000 people.
+In JESC 2015 Krisiya, Hassan and Ibrahim participated in the opening ceremony as the runner ups of the last edition of the contest, and on the final night they performed a new version of "Planet of the Children".

 In 2016 Hassan was the second prize winner in the International Chopin Piano Competition.
-The duo was invited by the artistic and executive director of the World Piano Festival for Young Musicians in Minneapolis, Minnesota.
-At the end of 2016, they released a new song with Slavi Trifonov and Krisia.
+The twins were invited by the artistic and executive director of the "Young Artist World Piano Festival" in Minneapolis, Minnesota.
+At the end of 2016, they released a new song with Slavi Trifonov and Krisia "I Believe in Miracles".

-In 2017, they won the Special Prize for Composition from the Music and Earth International Competition.
-Hassan took first and Ibrahim took second prize in the second age group of the Pancho Vladigerov International Competition for Pianists and Violinists, and the Special Prize for Best Performance of the Work by Pancho Vladigerov.
-They also participated in the concert "Ima takav narod" by Slavi Trifonov and Ku-Ku Band.
+In 2017, they won the Special Prize for Composition from the "Music and Earth" International Competition.

+Hassan won first and Ibrahim - second prize in the second age group of the "International Competition for Pianists and Violinists Pancho Vladigerov", and the Special Prize for Best Performance of the Work by Pancho Vladigerov.
+They also participated in the 3 in-a-row concerts "Ima takav narod" by Slavi Trifonov and Ku-Ku Band.
 In the summer of the same year, they are invited to participate in the Varna Summer Music Festival.
-In the autumn they become laureates and winners of the Hopes, Talents, Masters International Competition and the Franz Liszt International Piano Competition in Sofia.
+In the autumn they become laureates and winners of the "International Competition Hopes, Talents, Masters" and the "International Piano Competition Liszt - Bartok - Kodaly" in Sofia.
 The duo continued their concerts actively until the end of the year, and also participated in the jubilee concert of the pianist and academician Nikolay Stoykov.